Luffy robberies: Suspects

-It is said that Imamura "Luffy" Kiyoto had contact with Yuki Watanabe when he was working in the Susukino district in Sapporo. it is also believed that he was in charge of organizing the special fraud group Kakeko in the Philipines.
+It is said that Imamura "Luffy" Kiyoto had contact with Yuki Watanabe when he was working in the Susukino district in Sapporo. it is also believed that he was in charge of organizing the special fraud group Kakeko in the Philippines.

 Imamura was arrested in 2008 on suspicion of violating the Entertainment Business Act, and in 2016 he was also arrested in a hit-and-run incident.